Tag Archives: Grades 5-6

 2. What did Peter bring the two girls? seashells p.23

 3. Why was Annemarie worried about Ellen’s family?
-They were Jewish and the soldiers p.24
+The soldiers were threatening Jewish people p.24

 Chapter 4